usds/techfar-hub-website-v3/How-To-Update/github-for-content.md

 -  [The editor](#the-editor): The text editor thing built into github
 -  [Actions](#actions): The system we use to automate adding pages and creating the actual website

-Note that this explanation is targetted at content editors, not engineers, so engineers, be cool about some of the details I'm glossing.
+Note that this explanation is targeted at content editors, not engineers, so engineers, be cool about some of the details I'm glossing.

 ## Commits